briand787b/rfs/README.md

 represent a grouping of any number of entertainment artifacts that can be logically organized into a single entity.
-Organization of media is hierarchical and one media may be considered a 'parent' to zero or more media and a 'child' of exactly one media (unless it is basal to its hierarchy tree, in which case it has no parent).
+Organization of media is hierarchical and one media may be considered a 'parent' to zero or more media and a 'child' of exactly one media (unless it is basal to its hierarchy tree).
 Although the logical grouping of digitial files is arbitrary, most media will be represented exactly as they are obtained from their source.
 For example, a TV show can be represented in the data layer of this application like so:
 ```
 TV Shows -> Show X -> Season 1 -> Episode 1
                  |           | -> Episode 2